KaikyuLotus/moe-moe-secretary/README.md

-# AzurLaneDesktop
+# Moe Moe Secretary
-AzurLane Desktop - Your waifu (almost) always with you!
+Moe Moe Secretary - Your waifu (almost) always with you!

--- TODO
+Now with more javazoom spi hate!!